lfarrel6/Haskell/README.md

 * Firebrick
 * Goldenrod

-# Flow

-* Input is provided through the text box on the first page.
-* Input is converted from Text to a String, and interpreted into a `Just Drawing` or `Nothing`.
-	* This is interpretation is done using the `readMaybe` function from Text.
-* Assuming the description is valid and the interpreter function returns `Just Drawing`, the `Drawing` is passed to the `SvgBuilder`.
-* The `SvgBuilder` declares a generic Svg header, and the maps the `renderShape` function across each `Renderable` in the `Drawing`.
-* `renderShape` simply pattern matches out the `Transform`, `VisTransform`, and `Shape` used to describe the Svg.

 # DSL Design

-My goal in designing the DSL was to ensure that its functionality was met with simplicity.
-To achieve this simplicity, I went for a modular structure:

 * **The Main Module** simply uses Scotty to serve a simple html form, when the form is executed the contents of the input field is interpreted into a `Maybe Drawing` description.
 If the Drawing is valid, an Svg is built, if it is invalid, an error message is displayed.